-You’re always going to need to adjust the salary for cost of living but more importantly, what type of travel agent are you talking about?
-By segmenting by type of travel agent (leisure, corporate, home based), you can come up with an accurate estimate of a travel agent salary.
+You’re always going to need to adjust the salary according to cost of living, but, more importantly, this conversation begs the question, What type of travel agent are you talking about?
+By segmenting travel agents according to their category (leisure, corporate, home based, employee, independent contractor, or agency owner), you can come up with a more accurate estimate of a travel agent salary.

 How much do travel agents make?
 All of ’em.